qi-kayon/antisocial_x/README.md

 ## Contributing

-Feel free to submit issues, fork the repository, and create pull requests for any improvements.
+Feel free to fork the repository, and create pull requests for any improvements.

-## Why Not on Chrome Store?
+## Chrome Web Store

-This addon is currently under review for availability on the ChromeStore.
-Please stay tuned!
+This addon is now available on the Chrome Web Store!
+[Add link once approved]

 ## Screenshots